 The terms of the LTIC awards are set forth in a restricted stock or RSU award agreement entered into with each executive officer at the time of grant.
 Time-based restricted stock carries voting and dividend accrual rights and cliff vests on the three-year anniversary of the grant date.
 Time-based RSUs are settled in shares of common stock on the three-year anniversary of the grant date, have no voting rights, and dividend equivalents accumulate over the restriction period and will be paid upon vesting.
-In the event of disability or death of the named executive officer, time-based restricted stock and RSU awards vest immediately and performance-based restricted stock awards vest under the original terms of the agreement.
+In the event of disability or death of the named executive officer, time-based restricted stock awards vest immediately and performance-based restricted stock awards vest under the original terms of the agreement.
 There are no dividends paid or accrued on unearned performance-based awards until such time as the awards are earned and settled.
-In the event of a change of control and termination of service of the named executive officer, all restricted stock awards vest immediately with performance-based restricted stock awards vesting at the target performance level.
+In the event of a change of control and termination of service of the named executive officer, all restricted stock awards vest immediately with performance-based restricted stock awards vest inclusion of service of the named executive officer, all restricted stock awards vest immediately with performance-based restricted stock awards vest ing at the target performance level.